anthofoxo/hyperengine/README.md

 * `INPUT` is only expanded for vertex shaders.
 * `OUTPUT` is only expanded for fragment shaders.
-* `UNIFORM` is always expanded reguardless of shader types.
-This is purely for consistancy.
-* `CONST` is always expanded reguardless of shader types.
-This is purely for consistancy.
 * `VARYING` is defined to output from the vertex shader and input to fragment shaders.
 Similarly to how the `varying` specifier used to work.

 See shader sources in `./working` for examples.